alexch/codelikethis/public/projects/yelpington_app.md

 **Then** they should see all the information for that restaurant formatted and styled nicely

->Note: Use AJAX or Fetch to load the data.
+>Note: Use AJAX/Fetch to load the data.

-> Note: the Fetch API [does not work well with the `file:///` URL scheme](https://github.com/github/fetch/pull/92).
-> That's why we've added a simple `node` static server to this repository.
+> We've added a simple `node` static server to this repository.
 > Install it with `npm install` and run it with `npm start`
+> Feel free to write your own server if you want to using ExpressJS

 <!--BOX-->
 **Hint:** To access *the current page's path* -- to get from `http://localhost:8080/restaurant.html#joes-diner` to `joes-diner` -- review the [URLs and JavaScript](/lessons/client-side-coding/urls_and_javascript) lesson.